adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 When inspecting an element, there will be several applicable CSS selectors.
 You will have to look through these.
 With a semantic class name there is just one.

-## 4. Because granular styles aren't worth bothering with
+## 4. Because granular styles aren't worth it

 If you're going to do `<div class="red">` you may as well do `<div style="color: red">`.
 It's more explicit.
 But this isn't advisable because it mixes concerns and removes the benefit of being able to cache CSS.